 Important This article contains information about how to modify the

 registry.
-Make sure to back up the registry before you modify it.
-Make sure
+Make sure that you back up the registry before you modify it.
+Make

 information about how to back up, restore, and modify the registry, click the

 following article number to view the article in the Microsoft Knowledge Base: